French Open title beckons for late bloomers Pavlyuchenkova, Krejcikova - RFI

 - 'Looking after me' -

-At the French Open in 2011, she was a set and 4-1 up on defending champion Francesca Schiavone but faltered and a semi-final place slipped away.#photo1
+At the French Open in 2011, she was a set and 4-1 up on defending champion Francesca Schiavone but faltered and a semi-final place slipped away.

 "I'm nice to people but I'm not nice at all," she said.